ATheNA-SBST/ATheNA/README.md

-The replication and results files used in the [ATheNA paper](https://arxiv.org/abs/2207.11016) on arXiv are available:
+The replication and results files used in the [ATheNA paper](https://dl.acm.org/doi/abs/10.1145/3624745) on ACM Transaction on Software Engineering and Methodology are available:

 * In the branch *RQ1-RQ2*, for the results of Research Question 1 and 2 of the paper (Section 5.1 and 5.2 respectively)
 * In the branch *RQ3*, for the results of Research Question 3 of the paper (Section 5.3)